 To manage solid waste facilities to protect human health and the environment.

 Certain small-scale facilities that receive 30 tons per day or less and that pose little or no threat to human health or the environment may be permitted by a Permit-by-Notification.
-Applies to solid waste limited public transfer stations, collection centers for select recyclables, scrap metal collection and recycling centers, truck transfer stations, centers producing certified waste derived products, and small food waste composting facilities.
+Applies to solid waste limited public transfer stations, collection centers for select recyclables, scrap metal collection and recycling centers, truck transfer stations, centers producing certified waste derived products, small food waste composting facilities, and asbestos waste holding facilities for abatement contractors.

 Statute and Administrative Rules